wi-fighters/3-spa-memolist-peteco83/README.md

 - Start the project with create react app.

-- Use different components and import them into the corresponding file. _Examples of components: app, header, listItem, listOfAllItems._
+- Use different components and import them into the corresponding file. _Use the following components: app, header, listItem, listOfAllItems._

 - Here is an image for reference:
   ![mock-up-image](mock-up-image.png)